 Aside from images and text, videos are a great way to showcase content on your website.
 With Avada’s premium sliders such as the Fusion Slider, Revolution Slider, and Layer Slider, you have the option to upload videos from Youtube, Vimeo and even Self-Hosted videos.
 Self hosted videos require a few steps to create and a few file formats per video.This step by step article below will cover the various file formats of self hosted videos, how to make the two required file formats, areas of Avada that can use the videos, and how to use the videos in those areas.

 A Self Hosted Video Consists of 4 File Formats

 - .MP4 – A required file format for uploading Self-Hosted videos.
-This file works for all browsers excerpt for Firefox.
+This file works for all browsers except for Firefox.

 - .WEBM – A required file format for uploading Self-Hosted videos.
 This file is specifically for Firefox browser

 - .OGV – An optional file format for uploading Self-Hosted videos.

 - Video Preview Image – The image that will be seen in place of your video on older browsers or mobile devices.